 On the first visit to the abortion clinic, the woman is given Mifeprex to block progesterone and cause the death of the embryo.
 One to two days later, Misoprostol is given to cause the uterus to expel the embryo.
 Bleeding and cramping occur with this process, usually at home or away from the clinic.
 Large blood clots or tissue may be passed with the bleeding.
 The woman returns to the abortion clinic to make sure the abortion is complete approximately 1-2 weeks later.

 Multiple abortions do carry increased health risks and may impact future fertility.
-At Your First Look our nurses can go over your concerns and answer any questions you might have regarding prior abortions.
+At Your First Look our nurses can go over your concerns and answer questions you might have regarding prior abortions.